 “MultiSail is a bilateral training exercise which improves interoperability between U.S. and Japanese forces.
 This training provides real-world proficiency through detecting, locating, tracking, and engaging units at sea, in the air, on land, and underwater in response to a range of mission areas,” according to the U.S. Navy statement.
 “This year’s exercise will include in-port and at-sea training by Naval Surface and Mine Warfighting Development Center.”Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

-The MultiSail training exercise was first in held in as a pre-deployment training exercise, but has expanded in scope in subsequent years to bilateral naval drill in which both navies are testing some of the latest equipment, tactics, and procedures.
+The MultiSail training exercise was first held as a pre-deployment training exercise, but has expanded in scope in subsequent years to bilateral naval drill in which both navies are testing some of the latest equipment, tactics, and procedures.
 “The participating forces will exercise a wide range of capabilities and demonstrate the inherent flexibility of our combined forces.
 These capabilities range from maritime security operations to more complex anti-submarine and air defense exercises,” the U.S. Navy statement reads.

 The exercise “benefits from realistic, shared training scenarios which enhance the ability to work together to confront any contingency,” the statement continues.
 “MultiSail prepares forces which will provide the deterrence and stabilizing effects of a force-in-being, ready at the outset of a contingency without delays for build-ups or extensive mission rehearsal.”
 As I reportedly previously, in December 2016, Japan adopted new guidelines that now permits JMSDF ships to protect U.S. Navy vessels.